jssullivan/s5rhh336i5/README.md

-# unify-id

 This javascript application generates random images with numbers obtained from Random.org's API.
-This program was created to complete Unify-ID's programming challenge.

 # Usage
 Install the Dependancies with: `npm install`